Current Region:

 Each of the approaches described above offers relative merits for different use-cases.
 In some situations, digital services will want a clear contractual relationship with every provider of age data on which they rely for legal compliance, conducting due diligence on the processes that confirm age, and backed by warranties and guarantees.
 In others, an age probably submitted by a parent or guardian may be fit-for-purpose.
 More than one interoperability solution is likely to emerge as successful, just as there are multiple global networks in the payments industry.

-This page was last updated on 27 November 2025, and relies on the providers of the solutions to validate and update its content.
+This page was last updated on 9 March 2025, and relies on the providers of the solutions to validate and update its content.

 The AVPA cannot offer legal or compliance advice.
-Digital Services should seek professional legal advice in each jurisdiction where they are subject to law.
+Digital services should seek professional legal advice in each jurisdiction where they are subject to law.